experimentarium/times/docs/part-1/12-general-equilibrium.md

 years beginning with the end of the middle year $m_{t}$ and ending with the end of the year $m_{t + 1}$.
 The duration between these two middle years equals the duration $\frac{d_{t + 1} + d_{t}}{2}$.
-Then, a mean investment in period *t* is calculated by weighting the investments in *t* and *t+1* with the respective period duration:
+Then, a mean investment in period $t$ is calculated by weighting the investments in
+$t$ and $t+1$ with the respective period duration:
 $\frac{1}{2}\left( d_{t} \cdot tsrv \cdot INV_{t} + d_{t + 1} \cdot INV_{t + 1} \right)$.

 For the first period it is assumed that the capital stock grows with the